TSOlami/Finn/README.md

 # Finn
-Finn is a microservice project designed to simplify daily tasks through an integrated AI toolbox.
-As a microservice, it specializes in code documentation, ensuring developers have a straightforward solution for generating and maintaining API documentation effortlessly.
+Finn is an AI toolbox microservice project designed to simplify daily tasks.
+It specializes in code documentation, ensuring developers have a straightforward solution for generating and maintaining API documentation effortlessly.